We’re excited to walk you through the accessibility enhancements we’ve added to the new Microsoft Edge

 This shortcut no longer opens a new InPrivate window as it did in previous versions of Microsoft Edge.

 - To open a file in Microsoft Edge, press Ctrl+O.

 This shortcut no longer moves focus to the address bar as it did in previous versions of Microsoft Edge.

 The first time you use the new Microsoft Edge, you can choose what type of content the browser tabs show you when you open a new tab.

-The Office 365 feed shows your recent Office files so you can quickly access them from Microsoft Edge.
+The Microsoft 365 feed shows your recent Office files so you can quickly access them from Microsoft Edge.
 The Microsoft News feed offers you a selection of news articles to keep you up to date with what’s going on around the world.

 The page layout types determine how the selected feed is displayed on a tab.
 The Focused layout type shows a minimalistic view of the feed, the Informational type contains more tools to stay productive, and the Inspirational type is the most decorative page layout type with a motivating image of the day and easy access to your selected feed content.